Dartmouth-Data-Analytics-Core/DAC-tRAX/README.md

 `Full_relative_summed_tRNA_mismatches.png` (file):
 A heatmap showing summed mismatches in one condition relative to the other for all iso-decoders grouped by amino acid family.

+## Contact
+Contact & questions: Please address questions to DataAnalyticsCore@groups.dartmouth.edu or submit an issue in the GitHub repository.

+This pipeline was created with funds from the COBRE grant 1P20GM130454.
+If you use the pipeline in your own work, please acknowledge the pipeline by citing the grant number in your manuscript.

+## Citation
+Holmes AD, Howard JM, Chan PP, and Lowe TM. tRNA Analysis of eXpression (tRAX): A tool for integrating analysis of tRNAs, tRNA-derived small RNAs, and tRNA modifications.
+2020. (submitted)